-All investment properties were classified under Level 3 in the fair value hierarchy.
-During the year, there were no transfers of fair value measurements between Level 1 and Level 2 and no transfers into or out of Level 3.
-The Group has assessed that the highest and best use of its properties did not differ from their existing use.
-Details of fair value hierarchy are set out in note 2.4 to the financial statements.
+The investment properties are classified under Level 3 in the fair value hierarchy.
+During the year, there were no transfers of fair value measurements between Level 1 and Level 2 and no transfers into or out of Level 3 (2013: Nil).